Earth and Environment

 Atmospheric Chemistry II

 A lecture and discussion course about active research in atmospheric chemistry.
 Potential topics include halogen chemistry of the stratosphere and troposphere; aerosol formation in remote environments; coupling of dynamics and photochemistry; development and use of modern remote-sensing and in situ instrumentation.
 Graded pass/fail.
-Given in alternate years; not offered 2022-23.

 Mechanics of Rocks

 Basic principles of deformation, strength, and stressing of rocks.
 Elastic behavior, plasticity, viscoelasticity, viscoplasticity, creep, damage, friction, failure mechanisms, shear localization, and interaction of deformation processes with fluids.
 Engineering and geological applications.
-Not offered 2022-23.

 Introduction to techniques for identifying and quantifying active tectonic processes.
 Geomorphology, stratigraphy, structural geology, and geodesy applied to the study of active faults and folds in a variety of tectonic settings.
 Relation of seismicity and geodetic measurements to geologic structure and active tectonics processes.
 Review of case studies of selected earthquakes.
-Given in alternate years; not offered 2022-23.
+Given in alternate years; offered 2023-24.

 Structural, phylogenetic, and metabolic diversity of microorganisms in nature.
 The course explores microbial interactions, relationships between diversity and physiology in modern and ancient environments, and influence of microbial community structure on biogeochemical cycles.
 Introduction to ecological principles and molecular approaches used in microbial ecology and geobiological investigations.
-Given in alternate years; offered 2022-23.
+Given in alternate years; not offered 2023-24.